OpenSPP/documentation/docs/glossary/index.md

 Programs that provide cash transfer benefits to individuals, families, or households without imposing any conditions on the beneficiaries.

+### Vouchers

+Vouchers are a type of non-cash payment that can be used to redeem specific goods or services.
+In the context of social protection programs, vouchers may be provided to beneficiaries to enable them to purchase essential items such as food, healthcare services, or other goods or services.
+Vouchers can help promote choice and autonomy for beneficiaries, while also providing targeted support for specific needs.
+Vouchers may be distributed in paper or electronic form and may be redeemable at specific retailers or service providers.

 Most definitions are coming from those sources: